meshachpierre/meshachpierre.github.io/_pages/creative.md

 ### <a href = "http://guianensis.wordpress.com/">Guianensis</a> highlights

-- <a href = "https://guianensis.wordpress.com/2022/07/28/work-in-progress-life-at-the-meeting-point-of-physical-and-mental-wellness-disability-and-advocacy-myself-at-almost-30/">(*Work In Progress*) Life at the meeting point of physical and mental wellness, disability, and advocacy: myself at almost-30</a> 28th, July, 2022
-    - A reflective piece on lessons learned from events across space and time, and why compassion and mutual respect are important, despite disagreement

 - <a href = "https://guianensis.wordpress.com/2022/01/24/winds-of-change-or-balance-nuance-context-or-why-i-study-people-now/">Winds of Change (or “Balance, Nuance, & Context” or “Why I Study People Now”).</a> 24th, January, 2022
     - Indigenous knowledge, cultural change, and the need to address elephants in the room in conservation.

-- <a href = "https://guianensis.wordpress.com/2021/06/16/on-labels-being-defined-and-not-being-defined-by-them/">On Labels: Being defined and not being defined by them.</a> 16th June, 2021.
-    - What my diagnoses mean to me and how I navigate thinking about myself with them.

 - <a href = "https://guianensis.wordpress.com/2021/06/02/mental-health-the-pandemic-and-guyana-reflections-from-the-open-space-conversation-may-2021/">Mental health, the pandemic and Guyana: Reflections from the open space conversation (May 2021).</a> 2nd June, 2021
     - In May 2021, a friend and I hosted an open space for talking about mental health, wellbeing, and the COVID-19 pandemic.
 It was well attended, and went on for 2 hrs - an hour longer than planned.